 Back in 1994, I had shown that the microlensing events detected towards the Magellanic Clouds are mainly caused by the stars within the Magellanic Clouds, and not by MACHOs (Sahu, 1994, Nature, 370, 275).
 This naturally led to the idea that microlensing can be used to detect planets around the lensing stars.
 So I co-founded the PLANET (Probing Lensing Anomalies NETwork) collaboration to detect planets around the lensing stars through frequent monitoring of microlensing events.
 This project has led to the discovery of several exoplanets, including terrestrial planets.

 I led a program of HST observations which showed, for the first time, that a Gamma Ray Burst (GRB 970228) was associated with an external galaxy, and that the GRB phenomenon is unrelated to the nuclear activity of the host galaxy (Sahu et al. 1997, Nature, 387, 479).

 One of my favorite research programs was to search for exoplanets in the Galactic bulge, through a large HST program called SWEEPS (Sagittarius Window Eclipsing Extrasolar Planet Search).
-This program involved monitoring of about 300,000 stars towards the Galactic bulge using the Advanced Camera System (ACS) on board HST, to search for transiting exoplanets.
+Through this program, we monitored about 300,000 stars towards the Galactic bulge using the Advanced Camera System (ACS) on board HST, to search for transiting exoplanets.
 This led to the discovery of 16 planet candidates, including 5 ultra-short-period planets.
-These results were published as a full Article in Nature (also available through astro-ph).
+These results were published as a full Article in Nature (Sahu et al. 2006, Nature, 443, 1038), (also available through astro-ph).
 The NASA Science Update, held on 4 October 2006, gives some details on these results.